Kyla Kennaley

 Kyla Kennaley (also Kyla Eaglesham) is a Canadian pastry chef who appeared as a judge on The Great Canadian Baking Show.

 Kennaley was raised in Ontario, where her parents operated a resort in the Kawarthas.
 She received a Culinary Management Diploma from Algonquin College and a bachelor's degree from the University of Ottawa.
 After graduation she worked as a flight attendant with Air Canada.
 She opened a pastry shop in Toronto in 2004 and became noted as a baking media personality, serving as "In-House Pastry Expert" on Steven and Chris.
-As of 2020 she lives in London and works as a Talent Development Manager at the Savoy Hotel.
+As of 2020 she has a residence in London and works as a Learning Development Manager at Corinthia London.